yuhengy/coredesign/README.md

 	+ Type name, use typeName_t, to avoid conflict in this situation: `typeName_t typeName` (instead of the conflict in `typeName typeName`).
 	+ Class name, use className_t.
 	+ Data wide, like PCSel_w.

+### Sep14, 2020 commit-
+This commit finishes memory and writeBack pipe-stages and integrate all five stages into mycoreTOP.
+Untested, but ready to test in next commit.